Higher limits over the fusion orbit category: Fusion Bredon cohomology

 \section{Fusion Bredon cohomology}

 In \cite[p.
 281]{Symonds}, Symonds defines Bredon cohomology over an arbitrary collection $\cC$.
 The main aim of this section is to extend Symonds' definition to chain complexes over the fusion orbit category.
-We start with a lemma.

-\begin{lemma} Let $\cC$ and $\cD$ be two collections of subgroups of $G$.
-Let $M$ be an $R\cO _{\cC} (G)$-module and $j \geq 0$ be a fixed integer.
-The assignment together with appropriate induced homomorphisms, defines an $R\cO _{\cD} (G)$-module. \end{lemma}
+We also show that there is a hypercohomology spectral sequence converging to the fusion Bredon cohomology of a $G$-CW-complex.